deepdrugai/DPEB/README.md

 |                   | protvec_aggregated_embeddings.csv          | 90.46 MB    |
 | *root directory*  | dpeb_aggreagated_embeddings_all_in_one.csv | 1.2749 GB   |
 ```

 ---
-## Downloading DPEB Data from AWS S3

-A Colab notebook is provided to help users easily explore and download data from the AWS DeepDrug Protein Embeddings Bank (DPEB) S3 bucket (`deepdrug-dpeb`).This notebook allows anyone to quickly preview and download the available data.
-The Colab notebook and download instructions can be found to this link [DPEB download](https://colab.research.google.com/drive/1UYJOhiGKzpLZKvqOjYUXcAAjKfQnZnjE?usp=sharing)
----
 ##  Environment Setup